raml-org/raml-spec/versions/raml-10/raml-10.md

 The root section of the RAML document describes the basic information about an API, such as its title and version.
 The root section also defines assets used elsewhere in the RAML document, such as types and traits.

-RAML-documented API definition properties MAY appear in any order.
-Processors MUST preserve the order of properties of the same kind within the same node of the definition tree.
-Examples of such properties are resources that appear at the same level of the resource tree, methods for a given resource, parameters for a given method, and properties at the same level in a given type.
+Nodes in a RAML-documented API definition MAY appear in any order.
+Processors MUST preserve the order of nodes of the same kind within the same node of the definition tree.
+Examples of such nodes are resources that appear at the same level of the resource tree, methods for a given resource, parameters for a given method, and nodes at the same level in a given type.
 Processors MUST also preserve the order of items within arrays.

 This example shows a small part of a RAML API definition for the GitHub v3 public API.